aholstenson/ataraxia/docs/peer-protocol.md

 ```
 P1: NODE_SUMMARY Version [ NodeId NodeRoutingVersion ]
 ```

-Broadcasting of `NODE_SUMMARY` due to latency changes should be done at the maximum every 30 seconds to reduce traffic on the network.

 When a `NODE_SUMMARY` message is seen by a peer it should request information about those nodes it has not yet seen, or those where its version is less